 Access the Parents' Financial Statement (PFS).

-After you click on the "Complete Your PFS" link above, you'll be prompted to"Create an Account" in the PFS Online.
+After you click on the "Complete Your PFS" link above, you'll be prompted to"Create an Account" in the Family Portal.

 Because many private schools use the PFS, you only have to fill it out once to apply for aid at multiple schools for all your children.